-The Waters Excellent Educator Award and Hiremath Student Integrity Prize was established in 2014 through a fund held at CFSA by Reverend James Briney and his wife, Sandy, after Reverend Briney attended a Veteran’s Day assembly at Ironwood Ridge High School.
-He felt inspired by the exchange between the veterans who had fought for our freedoms and the educators and students who were now exercising those freedoms in an atmosphere of learning.
+The Waters Excellent Educator Award and Hiremath Student Integrity Prize were established in 2014 through a fund held at CFSA by Reverend James and Sandy Briney, after attending a Veteran’s Day assembly at Ironwood Ridge High School.
+Reverend Briney was inspired by the exchange between the veterans who had fought for our freedoms and the educators and students who were now exercising those freedoms in an atmosphere of learning.

 The fund awards a cash prize each to both an educator nominated by colleagues for their excellence and authentic inspiration to students, and a student who demonstrates a commitment to integrity.